mmskv/cheapshot_says_bot/README.md

 Spaces between arguments are optional.
 You can find a complete list of availiable emojis [here](https://api.cheapshot.co/userpics.html)

+## Dependencies
+Disclaimer: I do not support this bot on Windows, but it should work fine after some tweaking, so if you want to port this bot to Windows, feel free to create a pull request.

+`python3`
+`imagemagick`
+`PyTelegramBotAPI`
+`requests`
+for Arch Linux: `libwebp`
+for Debian based distros: `webp`

 ---
 ### Bot description
 This is an inline telegram bot to generate stickers for cheapshot community with requested text and emoji.